s-h-a-d-o-w/node-tray/README.md

 ### Linux

+Build success was tested but I can't evaluate whether it actually works. **Please let me know if you can!**

 Installing dependencies will probably fail, because compilation is part of that.

 On Debian based systems:
 1. `sudo apt-get install libgtk-3-dev xorg-dev libappindicator3-dev`
 2. Run `install` again or `pnpm dev`.
 3. If it still fails, you might have to update `PKG_CONFIG_PATH` in `node-gyp` depending on whether your distro installs the libraries somewhere else.
 (And possibly the precise version of `appindicator`.)

+### Mac

+I'm unable to verify either building or running this on Mac. **Please let me know if you can!**

 ## Dev notes